RLDroidModeling/RLDroid/README.md

 #### Usage
 - Open the "SeedUTGConstruction" directory with Intellij IDEA and run the main method to build the seed UTG.
-- Run the dynamic exploration using python3 utgrunner.py
+- Run the dynamic exploration using `python3 utgrunner.py` to build the final UTG.